Dr Abigail Dymond

 Prospective PhD students:

-Please email me if you are interested in doing a PhD in the following areas, as I would be delighted to hear from you:
+Please email me if you are interested in doing a PhD in the following areas, as I would be delighted to hear from you: Please do contact me for an informal discussion / chat prior to sending any documentation or research proposals through, so that we have a chance to discuss potential topics, supervisors, suitability, timescales etc at an early stage in the process and in the evolution of your thinking.

 - Police and policing, particularly issues around use of force, discretion and accountability.